 For more information on how Future Leaders are selected, view the Future Leadership Program evaluation criteria.
 If you have questions about the application or selection process, please contact [email protected].

-- Participation in meaningful discussions to help shape the confectionery industry to be more inclusive of young professionals
+- Participation in meaningful discussions to help shape the confectionery industry

 - Formal mentorship by an industry leader, facilitated by NCA

 - Networking opportunities with rising stars from the Young Professionals Network (YPN)

 - Opportunities to collaborate with established thought leaders from the confectionery industry and NCA community

 - Complimentary registration to NCA’s signature events, including the State of the Industry Conference, Sweets & Snacks Expo, NCA Leadership Summit and Washington Forum

 - Complimentary registration to the Candy Hall of Fame weekend

 - Industry recognition including, but not limited to CandyUSA.com and Candy & Snack TODAY magazine